Home

 Buck passed away at the age of 81 on Dec.
 19, 2003.
 He was laid to rest at Hollywood Cemetery.

-Nancy continues to attend Laughery Reunions.
+Nancy continued to attend Laughery Reunions.
 In 2010, during a visit by the founder of this website, she graciously provided family history information and a driving tour to the old Thompson farm and to the Hollywood Cemetery.

 Harbaugh family tree, as drawn by Nancy Thompson in 1975, and displayed at the Laughery Reunion in 2010